 I was wondering what your view is on this method to apply to cases, this might help to form a HYPOTHESIS and ASK ONLY data which you 100% need.

-company A faces profitability issues, please come up with strategies
+Example 1: Company A faces profitability issues, please come up with strategies.

-carlsberg wants to enter the italian market, shall they do this?
+Example 2: Carlsberg wants to enter the Italian market shall they do this?

 Yes, Yes, Yes!